Start from an idea, notes, transcript, or rough draft — then let Summit help turn it into a clearer book.

 1

-Bring the rough material, notes, transcripts, or messy draft you already have.
+Bring the rough material, notes, transcript, or messy draft you already have.

 2